-It is believed that found that boys are the requesters and girls are the senders but this research tells us that girls and boys equally participate in sexting.
+It is believed that boys are the requesters and girls are the senders but this research tells us that girls and boys equally participate in sexting.

 In children, sexting is prevalent in young teenagers and increase as they grow older.
 In adults it’s most prevalent in people in their forties.
-In adults, it’s the most prevalent for those who are in their forties.
 During 1990s till 2004, sexting took place in chat rooms of computers, but with the advent of smart phones it has become more personal and portable.

 Parents have the power to educate their kids about responsible wireless use and the consequences of inappropriate or nonconsensual sexting.

 Few pointers / warning signs to indicate that the person is affected

 - Signs of anxiety, depression, strong reactions, mood swings etc.,

 - Feeling anxious and stressed when checking mobile

 - Sexting has real consequences.
 In some cases, sexting may cause emotional distress if the sender’s images or messages are forwarded on to unintentional audiences.